 How to Store

-Store: These cookies store well uncovered in a cool dry place for up to 5 days.
-Unfortunately, because they get too soft when covered, they don’t ship well.
+Store: Healthy oatmeal cranberry cookies store well uncovered in a cool dry place for up to 5 days.
+If you want to ship them, bake them with dried cranberries instead of fresh ones.

-Freeze: If you’ve made a double batch or are wanting to freeze leftovers, freeze cookies in an airtight container for up to 3 months.
-To plan for make ahead healthy dessert, just thaw them on the counter for a few hours before you’re ready to serve and eat!
+Freeze: Freeze cookies in an airtight container for up to 3 months.
+Just thaw them on the counter for a few hours before you’re ready to serve and eat!

 - Oat flour Christmas monster cookies